Menu

 Time Off

 Employees are entitled to time off work in certain circumstances.
-Some time-off is with pay and other time-off is not.
-There are also other conditions that need to be met for most leaves.
+Some time off is with pay and other time off is not.
+There are also other conditions that need to be met for most leaves from work.

 Vacations

-You are entitled to at least 3 weeks paid vacation every year, after you have worked for your employer for at least 1 year.
-If you work for the same employer for 10 years, you are entitled to at least 4 weeks paid vacation a year.
+Your employer must give you at least 3 weeks of paid vacation every year after you have worked for them for 1 year.
+If you work for the same employer for 10 years, they must give you at least 4 weeks of paid vacation a year.

 Your vacation time should be decided between you and your employer.
 Your employer must let you take your vacation within a year of earning it.
 If you and your employer cannot agree or you do not schedule any vacation time, your employer can schedule your vacation.
 You must be told at least 4 weeks in advance when your vacation will start.

-If you do not take the vacation you are entitled to you will get vacation pay instead.
+If you do not take the vacation that you are entitled to, you will get vacation pay instead.
 For example, if you are entitled to 3 weeks of vacation and you do not take it, you will get 3 extra weeks of pay that year.

 Public Holidays